 Jefferson did not record exactly when he made his excavation of the Indian mound, and numerous dates have been suggested:

-Holland says "about 1780"; Bedini suggests it was "around 1782" but may have been undertaken in the 1770s.
-Marie Kimball argues that Jefferson's "observations were, in all probability, made before 1773, the year Jefferson began to become so involved in the Revolutionary movement that he had little thought or time for anything else."
-The Monticello and Jamestown archaeologist, William Kelso, writes: "It is certain that Jefferson, at some time in his twenties, organized an archaeological expedition to that mound, directed archaeological fieldwork, analyzed what he found, and published his conclusions."
-Thus Kelso, too, believed the excavation likely to have taken place before 1773.
+Holland says "about 1780";9 Bedini suggests it was "around 1782," but may have been undertaken in the 1770s.10 Marie Kimball argues that Jefferson's "observations were, in all probability, made before 1773, the year Jefferson began to become so involved in the Revolutionary movement that he had little thought or time for anything else."11 The Monticello and Jamestown archaeologist, William Kelso, writes: "It is certain that Jefferson, at some time in his twenties, organized an archaeological expedition to that mound, directed archaeological fieldwork, analyzed what he found, and published his conclusions."12 Thus Kelso, too, believed the excavation likely to have taken place before 1773.

 Thomas Jefferson: Father of American Archaeology

-The site of Jefferson's mound is on the right (south) bank of the South Fork of the Rivanna River just north of Charlottesville and has been explored by archaeologists on several occasions, most recently by members of the Anthropology Department of the University of Virginia.
-However, as early as 1911, Bushnell explored the area and reported that the mound had "entirely disappeared," most likely washed away due to flooding in the lowland where Jefferson found it.
-On the other hand, scientists agree that the "Indian Town" mentioned by Jefferson was the Monacan village of Monasukapanough, which probably occupied both banks of the South Fork at this point18 and research at this site is ongoing.19
+The site of Jefferson's mound is on the right (south) bank of the South Fork of the Rivanna River just north of Charlottesville and has been explored by archaeologists on several occasions, most recently by members of the Anthropology Department of the University of Virginia.16 However, as early as 1911, Bushnell explored the area and reported that the mound had "entirely disappeared," most likely washed away due to flooding in the lowland where Jefferson found it.17 On the other hand, scholars agree that the "Indian Town" mentioned by Jefferson was the Monacan village of Monasukapanough, which probably occupied both banks of the South Fork at this point18 and research at this site is ongoing.19

-Jefferson's excavation of the Indian mound earned him the title of "Father of American Archaeology"and "first American archaeologist".
-His systematic trenching and use of stratigraphy (i.e., stratigraphic observation) as part of his exploration of the Indian mound, "anticipates the fundamental approach and the methods of modern archaeology by about a full century."
+Jefferson's excavation of the Indian mound earned him the title of "Father of American Archaeology"and "first American archaeologist."22 His systematic trenching and use of stratigraphy (i.e., stratigraphic observation) as part of his exploration of the Indian mound, "anticipates the fundamental approach and the methods of modern archaeology by about a full century."23

-Douglas L. Wilson, "The Evolution of Jefferson's 'Notes on the State of Virginia,'" VMHB 112 (2004): 98-133.
-Examination of the manuscript held by the Massachusetts Historical Society, which is considered to be the setting copy for the 1785 Paris edition (http://www.masshist.org/thomasjeffersonpapers/notes) reveals that the passage of interest was part of the fair copy and not an addition, unlike the passage describing Jefferson's excavation of the mound.
+8. Douglas L. Wilson, "The Evolution of Jefferson's 'Notes on the State of Virginia,'" Virginia Magazine of History and Biography 112 (2004): 98-133.
+Examination of the manuscript held by the Massachusetts Historical Society, which is considered to be the setting copy for the 1785 Paris edition, reveals that the passage of interest was part of the fair copy and not an addition, unlike the passage describing Jefferson's excavation of the mound.
 The description of Jefferson's sighting of Indians visiting the barrow may well have been included in the Marbois draft given Wilson's statement that "it seems likely that the answers supplied to Marbois, while no doubt ripe with Jefferson's extensive personal knowledge and impressions, were not the result of extensive research" (105,108).
 In other words, it is certainly plausible that Jefferson included in the copy to Marbois the passage based on his "personal knowledge" of Indians visiting the mound.

-Jeffrey L. Hantman, Karenne Wood, and Diane Shields, "Writing Collbaborative History: How the Monacan Nation and archaeologists worked together to enrich our understanding of Virginia's native people," Archaeology 53 (2000): 56-59.
+19. Jeffrey L. Hantman, Karenne Wood, and Diane Shields, "Writing Collaborative History: How the Monacan Nation and Archaeologists Worked Together to Enrich Our Understanding of Virginia's Native People," Archaeology 53 (2000): 56-59.